-In recent years, neural networks have shown remarkable potential in various combinatorial optimization tasks such as vehicle routing (\citealt{nazari2018reinforcement}), scheduling (\citealt{khalil2016learning}), and matching (\citealt{li2019graph}).
-Motivated by these advances, we explore how neural networks can be exploited to facilitate the solution of constrained assortment optimization problems.
-The high-level idea is to leverage neural networks to learn the patterns of optimal solutions using some training data, and then design some efficient and well-performing policies.
-In particular, we are interested in answering the following questions: \begin{enumerate} \item \textit{With the knowledge of the choice model, how can we efficiently derive high-quality solutions using neural networks?} \item \textit{How does the neural network-based approach perform as the problem size scales up?} \item \textit{Without the knowledge of the choice model, how should the policy be adapted to leverage transaction data for assortment optimization?} \end{enumerate}
+Specifically, we aim to address the following research questions: \begin{enumerate} \item \textit{Given knowledge of the underlying choice model, how can we efficiently derive high-quality solutions using neural networks?} \item \textit{How does the performance of the neural-network-based approach scale with problem size?} \item \textit{When the choice model is unknown, how can we adapt the policy to leverage transaction data for effective assortment optimization?} \end{enumerate}